 Despite the comparatively short distance to Munich, the Swiss neighbours are also keen to hold their own Oktoberfest.
 In the capital of Switzerland, the “Züri Wiesn” attracts incredible 40,000 visitors in the four weeks of the event.
 The festival takes place on the artificially created island in the drain of Lake Zurich – on the so-called ‘Bauchschänzli’.
 That the prices for beer, pretzels and so on are even higher there than in Munich is no surprise.

-At the Munich Oktoberfest everyone celebrates together – experience the Munich original!
-Book your table in our shop Okoberfest now!
+At the Munich Oktoberfest everyone celebrates together – experience the Munich original and book a table reservation for the Oktoberfest in our shop!